 I am in my first year of being self-employed and have not filed a tax return for 2018-19.
 There is no equivalent time qualification precluding employees under the Coronavirus Job Retention Scheme.

 I do not qualify because my self-employed work (under self-assessment) is less than 50%.
 It is unfair to have a cliff edge, so that those earning 51% of their income through self-employed work get support, but those who earn 49% get nothing.
-It should be possible to have some form of tapering system to help those who will get nothing from the SEISS scheme.]
+It should be possible to have some form of tapering system to help those who will get nothing from the SEISS scheme.

-I have taken time out [to have a baby, maternity leave, caring duties or illness.
+I have taken time out [to have a baby, maternity leave, caring duties or illness.]

-I am a self-employed disabled person and the gap in support and wait until June has forced me to apply for Universal Credit but I will lose income as a result of transitioning from legacy benefits which currently includes the severe disability premium.
+I am a self-employed disabled person and the gap in support and wait until June has forced me to apply for Universal Credit but I may lose income as a result of transitioning from legacy benefits which currently includes the severe disability premium.

 I am a self-employed disabled person and currently claim the Access to Work support package.
-Colleagues have reported significant difficulties and delays with contacting their Access to Work case officers for advice and support.
+I am concerned about delays with contacting my Access to Work case officer for advice and support.
 The UK Government should show discretion to keep support packages in place to enable disabled people to continue to work at reduced hours.

 The UK Government must recognise the status of self-employed individuals who while not recognised as employees under employment legislation have been paying tax and NICs via PAYE as “employed for tax purposes”.

 I am a PAYE individual but whilst the UK Government has issued guidance indicating that everyone covered by PAYE can be included under the Coronavirus Job Retention Scheme, and I was on the payroll at 28 March 2020, the organisation that I work for has refused to furlough me.
-Clear instructions must be issued that individuals paid via PAYE should be furloughed as the scheme has now opened.]
+Clear instructions must be issued that individuals paid via PAYE should be furloughed as the scheme has now opened.

 I am a PAYE individual but work for a public sector organisation which cannot access the Coronavirus Job Retention Scheme.